 3. For a winery, brewery, distillery facility II and III in the RA zones, the temporary use shall not exceed a total of twenty-four days in any three-hundred-sixty-five-day period and all event parking must be accommodated on site or managed through a parking management plan approved by the director.
 This requirement applies only to the days that the event or events actually take place;

-4. For a winery, brewery, distillery facility II in the A or RA zones, in addition to all other relevant facts, the department shall consider building occupancy limits and parking limitations during permit review.
-The department shall condition the number of guests allowed for a temporary use.
-No permit shall authorize attendance of more than one hundred twenty-five guests.
+4. For a winery, brewery, distillery facility II in the A or RA zones, in addition to all other relevant facts, the department shall consider building occupancy and parking limitations during permit review, and condition the number of guests allowed for a temporary use based on these limitations.
+Under no circumstance shall the department authorize attendance of more than one hundred twenty-five guests.

-5. For a winery, brewery, distillery facility III in the A or RA zones, in addition to all other relevant facts, the department shall consider building occupancy limits and parking limitations during permit review.
-The department shall condition the number of guests allowed for a temporary use.
-No permit shall authorize attendance of more than two hundred fifty guests.
+5. For a winery, brewery, distillery facility III in the A or RA zones, in addition to all other relevant facts, the department shall consider building occupancy and parking limitations during permit review, and condition the number of guests allowed for a temporary use based on these limitations.
+Under no circumstance shall the department authorize attendance of more than two hundred fifty guests.

 6. Events that require a temporary use permit are prohibited for any winery, brewery, distillery facility I, any nonconforming winery, brewery, distillery facility home occupation, and any nonconforming winery, brewery, distillery facility home industry.
 No temporary use permit shall be issued to the operator or a winery, brewery, distillery facility I, a nonconforming home occupation winery, brewery, distillery facility or a nonconforming home industry winery, brewery, distillery facility.